 Social media is the tool.
-How do you connect people together is the problem it solves.
+How you connect people together is the problem it solves.

 Websites are more common now than ever.
 It’s been a little over 20 years since the first website was published.
 On August 6, 1991 Tim Berners-Lee, a CERN physists created the first website.
 It didn’t take too long before Yahoo, Netscape, AOL and Amazon were part of the daily lexicon.

-Websites are simple a tool for telling stories.
+Websites are simply a tool for telling stories.
 Your story will come in many ways.
-The best stories are very creative told with picture, graphics and interactivity.
-But, stories can also be very technical, dry and boring.
+The best stories are creatively told with picture, graphics, and interactivity.
+But, stories can also be very technical, dry, and boring.
 The better your stories, the more people will come to learn about you.

 Communication is a two-way street.
 It takes a listening and a speaking side for communication to happen.
 Most business people make the mistake of thinking that communication has taken place when the other person is not really paying attention.

 Email is simply a tool that helps to facilitate communication.
 However, it still can not replace a simple conversation via the phone or face-to-face.
 Even other technological tools, such as video conferencing, can help to facilitate communication more effectively.